Take advantage of locked-in exchange rates, competitive savings and 11 foreign currencies with this prepaid Visa card.

 How to apply for a Westpac Global Currency Card

 This product is available to existing Westpac customers.
 You can apply online via Westpac Online Banking or the Westpac website.
-If approved, your card will be delivered in 3–5 business days.
+If approved, your card will be delivered in three to five business days.
 For existing Westpac customers yet to set up online banking accounts, you may register for online banking at any time online or call 1300 655 505 for assistance between 8am and 8pm AEST, seven days a week.

 Are there any eligibility requirements?